Christmas in Paris

 Where better to celebrate Christmas than in the ‘City of Light?’
 From its Christmas markets to its festive events, Paris puts on a magical show for Noël.

 Bathed in sparkling decorations, the French capital glows with a warm and inviting atmosphere during the holiday season.
-At this time, you’ll find charming Christmas markets, iconic landmarks adorned with festive decorations and an abundance of food, drink and merriment.
+Discover why Paris is such a magical place to celebrate Christmas.
+You'll find charming Christmas markets, iconic landmarks adorned with festive decorations and an abundance of food, drink and merriment.

 Christmas markets in Paris, France